ericclack/little-pythoner/doc/loops.rst

 * The `body` of the loop is the string `'I run forever!'`
 * The `body` is *indented* by some spaces so that Python knows what is `inside` the loop.
-* *Indentation* is really imporant in Python to mark out diffent blocks of code.
+* *Indentation* is really imporant in Python to mark out different blocks of code.
 * The code produces the string `'I run forever!'` forever!

 That's a lot of new things to take in!
 Is this code properly indented?